-In honor of the 13th anniversary of September 11, 2001, I thought I would share some of the photos I took when The Maestro and I visited the memorial in New York City in May.
+In honor of the 13th anniversary of September 11, 2001, I thought I would share some of the photos I took when my husband and I visited the memorial in New York City.

 The museum didn’t open until the end of May, so we missed that, but the memorial itself was absolutely stunning.
 It had a presence and a reverence about it that was undeniable, and we spent a lot of time reflecting, reading names, and remembering.